nastavia/navs/NAVS.100/NAVS.121/navs.121.2025.md

 **Regulatory-Aware AI** – Alias for the voluntary standard outlining the technical, legal, and institutional framework necessary to operationalize ethical AI principles.

+**e-cid** – Alias for the voluntary standard outlining the technical, legal, and institutional framework for the secure and extended Citizen ID principles.